 One of the lawsuits settled by today’s agreement is a South Carolina lawsuit (US ex rel.
 Meyer & Cowling et. al v.
 HMA, Newsome, Emergency Medical Services Corp. and EmCare, 11-cv-01713 (D.S.C.
 2011)) that has been pending since 2011.

 The suit was filed under seal on July 15, 2011 in the U.S. District Court in South Carolina by the Washington DC whistleblower law firm Vogel, Slade & Goldstein and the Columbia, S.C., law firm Wyche, P.A.
 The South Carolina qui tam lawsuit was filed by Jacqueline Meyer, a former EmCare administrator who managed EmCare’s contracts with 20 HMA hospitals, and Michael Cowling, a former HMA Division Vice-President who served as CEO at three HMA hospitals.
 The complaint alleges that both Cowling and Meyer were fired by their employers in 2009 and 2011 respectively, after they each refused to coerce ER doctors to admit more patients.
-Ms. Meyer and Mr. Cowling will share in the relators’ proceeds of today’s settlement.
+Ms. Meyer and Mr. Cowling will share in the $6.2 million relators’ award from today’s settlement.
 In addition, Ms. Meyer reached a confidential settlement with EmCare on her whistleblower retaliation claims.

 Meyer and Cowling also filed qui tam whistleblower claims against Health Management Associates (HMA), the hospital chain, and its former CEO Gary Newsome.
 The Department of Justice joined in those claims and the lawsuit against these defendants is ongoing.